-Table 11, page 223, illustrates the relationship between the different sorts of expressions by summarizing the definitional forms in one table.
+Table 11, page 219, illustrates the relationship between the different sorts of expressions by summarizing the definitional forms in one table.
 The simplest form of an expression is at the bottom and is the primary, as in Figure 14.
-The next, more general, form is second from the bottom and is the defined unary expression; it uses the primary in its definition.
-At the top of the table is the most general form of an expression.
+The

-7.2.5 Precedence of operators
+7.2.5 Precedence of Operators

 Table 12 summarizes the relative precedence of operators, including the precedence when operators of equal precedence are adjacent.
 An entry of N/A in the rightmost column indicates that the operator cannot appear in such contexts.
 The leftmost column classifies the operators as defined, numeric, character, relational, and logical operators.
-Note that these operators are not intrinsic operators unless the types of the operands are those specified in Table 13, page 240.
+Note that these operators are not intrinsic operators unless the types of the operands are those specified in Table 13, page 236.